-44. The Trust Fund for Syria Missions was established in November 2015 to support the FFM and other remaining activities, which presently include the work of the DAT and the IIT, as well as the biannual inspections of the SSRC and the two sites identified in paragraph 8 of EC-94/DEC.2.
-As at the cut-off date of this report, total contributions and pledges to this fund stood at EUR 48.1 million.
+- 47. The Trust Fund for Syria Missions was established in November 2015 to support the FFM and other remaining activities, which presently include the work of the DAT and the IIT, as well as the biannual inspections of the SSRC and the two sites identified in paragraph 8 of EC-94/DEC.2.
+As at the cut-off date of this report, total contributions and pledges to this fund stood at EUR 49.04 million.
 Contribution agreements had been concluded with Australia, Canada, Chile, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Japan, Lithuania, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, the Republic of Korea, Slovakia, Slovenia, Sweden, Switzerland, the United Kingdom of Great Britain and Northern Ireland, the United States of America, and the European Union.
-This does not include the more than EUR 48 million received in the Syria Trust Fund for the Destruction of Chemical Weapons in 2013 and 2014.

-45. Given that the Syrian chemical weapons programme still needs to be declared to its full extent and destroyed by the Syrian Arab Republic, with the corresponding verification by the Secretariat, the Organisation will need to rely on support from States Parties for additional financial and human resources to carry out any future missions in the Syrian Arab Republic.
+This does not include the more than EUR 48 million received in the Syria Trust Fund for the Destruction of Chemical Weapons in 2013 and 2014. - 48.
+Given that the Syrian chemical weapons programme still needs to be declared to its full extent and destroyed by the Syrian Arab Republic, with the corresponding verification by the Secretariat, the Organisation will need to rely on support from States Parties for additional financial and human resources to carry out any future missions in the Syrian Arab Republic.
 The Secretariat will also continue to adapt its presence in the Syrian Arab Republic as appropriate, in line with its anticipated activities.
-As noted above, the Secretariat issued a Note (S/2376/2025) in advance of the 108th Session of the Council addressing, inter alia, the required support, arrangements, and resources for upcoming activities.
+As noted above, on 29 April 2025 the Secretariat issued Note S/2397/2025 providing estimated costs of OPCW-mandated activities in the Syrian Arab Republic based on 12 years of experience and lessons learned from the Syrian chemical weapons dossier, as well as its assessment of all of the upcoming activities falling under its responsibility.
 The Secretariat will continue to keep the Council informed of developments related to its mandated activities in the Syrian Arab Republic.